dsoton/beautiful-jekyll/aboutme.md

 I am an engineer and computational biologist, interested in understanding the effect of genetic variation in human traits and disease, using mathematics, statistics, machine learning, and bioinformatics.
 Currently, I am studying a Ph.D. at UC Davis.
 I am an advocate for women in STEM.

+This is my personal website in which I share my research in bioinformatics and genomic data science, as well as my side projects in computational biology training, science outreach and #WomenInStem.